Featherstone Rovers: Stadium

 Late 2008 saw a major announcement in the history of Featherstone Rovers, a possible move away from Post Office Road.
 Featherstone are in a rare situation, that they own an expanse of land around the current stadium.
 The proposed development would include a supermarket, community sports facilities and a purpose-built 12,000 capacity stadium though this could be reduced to a 6,500 modular design.
 Should it be needed the capacity can be increased to the required 12,000 if the club bid successfully for 2015 or 2018.
 Though more recent plans on the website state that the club "see the provision of a 21st century stadium through the enhancement (and movement!) of the existing Post Office Road pitch, development and provision of new stands and integral function and educational suites which will enable us to build on our existing and unique award winning community programmes."

 Colours and badge

 Colours

-Featherstone's traditional playing colours are navy blue and white.
-They usually play in irregular navy blue and white hoops.
+Featherstone's traditional playing colours were navy blue and white.
+They usually played in irregular navy blue and white hoops.